mcbloch/Apex/README.md

 A project meant to be used as easy frontend to place in front of an api.

-Sometimes you don't need an advanced front-end application with thousand of features but you do need to have something more then a command line access.
-This is for example convenient as admin interface over your data, or as quick solution while building your backend.
+Sometimes you don't need an advanced front-end application with thousands of features but you do need to have something more then just curl.

+This is for example convenient as admin interface over your data or as quick solution while building your backend.

 ### Feature goals